samyapp/laravel-external-authentication/README.md

 ```

-Alternatively, you might want to log whenever a user is authenticated remotely but does not
+Alternatively, you might want to log whenever a user is authenticated externally but does not
 have a matching user account in your app.

 #### Updating User Attributes